-Prices for each Gas Year are set on the basis of the relevant year's 1-in-20 peak base case supply and demand data and network model, but with adjustments to the supply flows to reflect the capacity level in question (i.e. the obligated entry capacity level when setting the obligated entry reserve price).
+Prices for each Gas Year are set on the basis of the relevant year's base case supply and 1-in-20 peak demand data and network model, but with adjustments to the supply flows to reflect the capacity level in question (i.e. the obligated entry capacity level when setting the obligated entry reserve price for the relevant gas year).
 Demand flows remain unadjusted.